Chaklader/SignalSyncPro/papers/PAPER_2.md

 This research investigates four central questions about the trained DRL traffic signal controller:

 **RQ1: Feature Importance and Attribution** — Which components of the 32-dimensional state vector
 $\mathbf{s} = [s_1, s_2, \ldots, s_{32}]$ most strongly influence action selection?
-We hypothesize that queue lengths
+We hypothesize that detector
-and waiting times dominate decision-making, but the relative importance of different modal demands (cars vs bicycles vs pedestrians) and temporal features (phase duration, time in current state) remains unclear.
+occupancy and phase duration dominate decision-making, but the relative importance of different modal detectors (vehicles vs bicycles) and temporal features (phase duration, simulation time) remains unclear.
 Understanding feature attribution helps validate whether the agent has learned traffic-relevant decision criteria or is exploiting spurious correlations in training data.